Search Close Search

 Macular Dystrophies

-These are diseases that resemble AMD in some ways, but also have distinct differences in their appearance, age of onset and progression.
-Our research includes several individuals and families with these patterns of macular disease.
+These diseases resemble AMD in some aspects, yet they also have distinct differences in their appearance, age of onset, and progression.
+Our research includes multiple individuals and families affected by these various patterns of macular disease.